Where are all the advanced English lessons online?

 There are even a few social networks designed specifically for online group study.
 In addition to the more famous social media websites, consider options such as Schoology or GoConqr if you want to make your own online advanced English study group.

-While you’re on those social media pages, take the time to peruse fun, interesting online content that happens to be in English.
+While you’re on those social media pages, take the time to browse fun, interesting online content that happens to be in English.

 If you like news and politics, seek out web-based news content for advanced English learning.